 Admit it – A blog is not all about the text.

 In the age of rich media, your blog can serve a lot of variety of content to your readers.

 So be prepared to shake and mix up things a bit.

 - Group interviews

-Because different people prefer different ways to consume the information.
+Because different people prefer different ways to consume information.

-Start posting different type of content and then re-purposing them in interesting ways can really make a while lot difference to your blog.
+Start posting the different types of content and then re-purposing them in interesting ways can really make a whole lot difference to your blog.

 And, this will help you reach out to a wider base of audience.